-As a result of a study conducted by the Working Group on Consumer Protection Rules based on the MIC's collection and analysis of consumers' complaints trends, the MIC has recognised that there are widespread consumer complaints about solicitations made by telecommunication business providers that intentionally mislead consumers as to the identity of such provider or omit the purpose of communication (e.g., to solicit customers to enter into subscription contracts they may not desire).
+As a result of a study conducted by the Working Group on Consumer Protection Rules based on the MIC's collection and analysis of consumers' complaints trends, the MIC has recognised that there are widespread consumer complaints about solicitations made by telecommunication business providers that intentionally mislead consumers as to the identity of that provider or omit the purpose of communication (e.g., to solicit customers to enter into subscription contracts they may not desire).
 Some consumers were induced to enter into agreements with small-sized enterprises that misleadingly portrayed themselves as larger, more well-known enterprises, while others switched service providers under the mistaken belief that they were just switching to a different subscription plan provided by their existing service provider.
 To address these issues, the MIC amended the Telecommunication Act to require telecommunication service providers and distributers to clearly state their identity and the purpose of a communication prior to each communication for solicitation.
 The amendment came into full force and effect in October 2019.
+These consumer protection rules were reinforced by another amendment of the relevant regulations of the Telecommunication Business Act that came into full force and effect in July 2022 and requires telecommunication service providers to provide written terms and conditions to consumers before they enter into agreements solicited by phone calls and means to allow consumers to terminate the service contracts more easily, and limits the size of early withdrawal penalties, among other things.

-iv Privacy and data security
+v Privacy and data security